NatanDouek/NatanDouek/README.md

   I'm Natan, a mechanical engineer and electrician (they go together like butter on toast!).<br/>
   At work I am a manufacturing engineer.
 I design, procure and sometimes make the "machines to make the machines".<br/>
   I enjoy problem solving and out of the box thinking.<br/>
-  And i am always learning.
+  And I am always learning.

 ## So what am I leaning now?